ObjectModules/deploy/[Mapping]-Employment.md

 Then diagram will be shown as below:
 ![Flow](https://hyipworld.github.io/images/github/doc/figure8.png)
 ##3rd Employment
-On the 2nd employment, _Monitoring_ is process to gain the data, _Rating_ is process of sorting the data to become a library.
+On the 2nd employment, _<a href="https://en.wikipedia.org/wiki/Monitoring" target="_blank">Monitoring</a>_ is process to gain the data, _Rating_ is process of sorting the data to become a library.

 As a symbiotic relationship with the 2nd employment so the 3rd employment is simply produce _a query_ in such a way that it will give _a result_ when it is implemented to the library.